angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 it.
 If he had held it, I would have not been able to defend against it with Veil (one of the aforementioned weaknesses) and, with the pile I built, there is a risk that I would draw Doomsday or Oracle, maybe even one after another to then lose 2 turns to shuffle variance.
-As a result it would definately have been correct to have held back the Surgical here.
+As a result it would definitely have been correct to have held back the Surgical here.

 #### My pile